 Some seeds are sent in with cultivar names (capitalized and in single quotes).
 To save space we do not usually insert "ex" before these cultivar names, but it is important that you do not label or represent the resulting plants as the named cultivar, or donate seeds as such.
 Think of the cultivar as the plant that produced the seed, not what the seeds are going to produce.

 All seeds are from open-pollinated plants (unless it is marked "hp"=hand-pollinated) and may have hybridized with other species.
 It is also possible that some seed may be incorrectly identified, primarily from seeds that have long circulated in seed exchanges.
 When your plants finally bloom, please try to verify identity BEFORE distributing the resulting seeds or plants to others.
-There are several online forums including the NARGS forum where you can ask for help in identifying your plants if you cannot find it in books or on the internet.
+There are several online forums where you can ask for help in identifying your plants if you cannot find it in books or on the internet.